adidas/docs/python/aws_deployment/how_to_starter_pyramid.rst

     env/bin/pip freeze > requirements.txt

 Remove the line that contains your application.
-AWS will not be able to find it, and this will cause it to error upon deployment
+AWS will not be able to find it, and this will cause it to error upon deployment.
+However, there is a way around this, see the section below named "Install Your App without remoting in".

 Copy the requirements.txt to the original, pristine copy of your project.